 - CPU Cooler: Noctua NH-L9x65 SE-AM4

 - PSU: Thermaltake 450w SFX

 - Storage: 240g Samsung 850 Evo SSD, 240g OCPC Gaming SSD

-Building in this case was a joy and easy considering it is an ITX case.
-I love how gaffers’ tape is provided on the corners of the chassis that could scrap against the aluminum cover.
+Building, in this case, was a joy and easy considering it is an ITX case.
+I love how gaffers’ tape is provided on the corners of the chassis that could scrap against the aluminium cover.
 I love the attention to detail and the little things like the fully stocked accessories kit that has more than enough parts to build in this case.
-The most difficulty I had was with the Gigabyte AB350N Wifi a majority of the connectors on the motherboard are near the bottom of the motherboard (motherboard has inverted layout in this case).
+The most difficulty I had was with the Gigabyte AB350N Wifi a majority of the connectors on the motherboard are near the bottom of the motherboard (the motherboard has an inverted layout in this case).
 This made the cable runs not as clean.
 I also did not have custom cables with this PSU, which makes the build look a little cluttered above the 92mm fan.

 - All aluminum construction

 - A space for a 92mm intake fan